-Educational achievement and subsequent life chances for looked after children (LAC) and previously looked after children are of real concern.
+Educational achievement and subsequent life chances for Looked After Children (LAC) and Previously Looked After Children (PLAC) are of real concern.
 Pupils who are looked after often require additional support and attention in order to improve their situation.

-Excalibur Primary School endeavours to provide positive experiences and offer stability, safety, and individual care and attention for all our pupils.
-With this in mind, we aim to:
+Chancery Multi Academy Trust endeavours to provide positive experiences and offer stability, safety, and individual care and attention to all pupils in our schools.
+With this in mind, our schools aim to:

-- Encourage pupils to reach their potential and to make good progress in relation to their professional, social and emotional development. - Ensure that pupils enjoy high quality teaching and a curriculum which meets their needs and the requirements of legislation. - Plan support for LAC realistically and use the school's resources efficiently to ensure the school meets their needs. - Promote a positive culture in all aspects of school life. - Help pupils develop their cultural, moral and social understanding.
+- Encourage pupils to reach their potential and to make good progress in relation to their professional, social and emotional development. - Ensure that pupils enjoy high quality teaching and a curriculum which meets their needs and the requirements of legislation. - Plan support for LAC realistically and use the school resources efficiently to ensure the school meets their needs. - Promote a positive culture in all aspects of school life. - Help pupils develop their cultural, moral and social understanding.